phalcon-orphanage/docs/en/reference/tutorial.rst

 Bootstrap
 ^^^^^^^^^
 The first file you need to create is the bootstrap file.
-This file is very important; it will give you all the project control.
-In that file you can implement the application behavior and integrate the components of your choice.
+This file is very important; since it serves as the base of your application, giving you controll of all aspects of it.
+In this file you can implement initialization of components as well as application behavior.

 Now we'll use the tools provided by the framework to implement MVC architecture with Phalcon.
-The `Phalcon_Controller_Front <../api/Phalcon_Controller_Front.html>`_ will easily allow us to orquest the MVC flow.
-This class automatically will instantiate Phalcon classes required to make the MVC work.
+The `Phalcon_Controller_Front <../api/Phalcon_Controller_Front.html>`_ will easily allow us to request the MVC flow.
+This class automatically will instantiate Phalcon classes required to initialize the MVC.
 The public/index.php file should look like:

 .. code-block:: php